 I know I'm supposed to put my baby on her back when she goes to sleep, but what if she rolls over in the night or spits up?

 By having your baby sleep on her back, you decrease her chances of sudden infant death syndrome (SIDS).
-SIDS, the leading cause of death in babies younger than 1 year old, has been linked to infants sleeping on their stomachs.
+SIDS, the leading cause of death in babies between 1 month and 1 year old, has been linked to infants sleeping on their stomachs.

-As for spitting up, there is no increased risk of choking for healthy infants who sleep on their backs.
-If your baby has chronic gastroesophageal reflux (GERD) or an airway problem, your doctor may suggest another sleep position.
+As for spitting up, there is no increased risk of choking for healthy infants or most babies with gastroesophageal reflux (GER) who sleep on their backs.
+If your baby has severe gastroesophageal reflux disease (GERD) or an airway problem, your doctor may suggest another sleep position.